 Limited development will be suitable in this location, buildings should be free standing structures of 1-2 storeys.
 Active frontages and spill out space for cafés and community uses should front on to Clapperbrook Lane and the Canal.

-Development proposals should also refer to the Riverside and Ludwell Valley Parks Masterplan.
+Reference should be made to the Riverside and Ludwell Valley Parks Masterplan.

 Example of a local cafe within a park setting, Barking Park London.
 Image credit Robin Forster Photography.

 Illustrative view of one development option for the Clapperbrook Hub.